premchander-revature/interviewquestions/java-questions/01-JavaBasics.md

   <summary> <b>Show Answer</b></summary>

 <blockquote>

- JRE stands for Java Runtime Environment that contains JVM and provides the libraries and libraries to run java applications.
+- JRE - **J**ava **R**untime **E**nvironment
+- JRE is a software package which bundles the libraries (jars) and the JVM, and other components to run applications written in the Java.
+-To execute any Java application, you need JRE installed in the machine.
+It’s the minimum requirement to run Java applications on any computer.

 </blockquote>
 </details>